Iran: Wonders of Persia

 The following are average high/low temperatures in November for selected locations on our itinerary:

 The currency of Iran is the rial.
-As of June 2015 the exchange rate for $1 US dollar (USD) for 29,010 Iranian Rial (IRR).
+As of June 2015 the exchange rate for $1 US dollar (USD) is 29,010 Iranian Rial (IRR).

 It is not possible to get Iranian rial in the US, but it may be possible to obtain the currency if you have a layover in Europe.
 It is highly recommended that you exchange money as soon as possible after entry into Iran.
 This may be done either at the airport in Tehran or at our hotel.
 It will be extremely difficult to exchange money further into the trip, especially in the more remote areas.
 US credit cards and traveler’s checks are not accepted.